 Blockchain can be used to:

-Companies with a culture of continuous improvement tend to get BOM management right; the regular review and refinement of processes to identify new cost-saving opportunities and address emerging challenges results in a level of proactivity not found in all businesses.
+Companies with a culture of continuous improvement tend to get BOM management right; the regular review and refinement of processes to identify new BOM cost-cutting opportunities and address emerging challenges results in a level of proactivity not found in all businesses.
 If you, as a procurement specialist, can adopt a strategic approach with the factors listed above, you’ll find that BOM management becomes a valuable tool in your arsenal against rising costs and overall business longevity and success.

 Building collaborative partnerships with suppliers involves: